teilWERK/ewindow.org/index.md

 ### Why don't you just use WebRTC?

-While modern WebBrowser work on the Raspberry Pi, the do not use the native video processing capabilities of the VideoCore.
+While modern WebBrowser work on the Raspberry Pi, they do not use the native video processing capabilities of the VideoCore.

+### Why FREE SOFTWARE?

+Also if it’s difficult to create such a working community, we strongly believe that a free software communication platform is really needed to protect freedom of speech and e-democracy.
+Commercial software which you can use for free is not a gift.
+It’s a Trojan horse.
+Systems based on proprietary codes live users unprotected and their centralized architectures expose people and their data.
+So, for us is mandatory to have a free and open system to connect autonomous workers around the world and we understood that it can only be developed by a huge and diversified group of developers.
+The goal is not just to have a videochat system for makerspaces and FabLabs, but to increase the security and to protect the freedom of all of us.

 Contact
 =======

 Jonathan Sieber - mail@strfry.org
+Lorenza Salati - lorenza@bigmagma.it